Hermitian codes and complete intersections: Hermitian codes with .

-It is a straightforward consequence of Definition \ref{def:codice} that $C_{m}\supseteq C_{m+1}$ for every $m$.
-If in $\B$ there is no monomial of $w$-degree $m+1$, then $V_{m}=V_{m+1}$, hence $C_m=C_{m+1}$.
-For this reason, without loosing in generality in the following {\bf we only consider codes $C_m$ such that $\B$ contains a monomial of $w$-degree $m+1$}.

-We show an example in which $\B_m =\B_{m+1}$ by choosing $m$ such that $m+1$ is the $w$-degree of a monomial multiple of $xy^{q^2-q}$ (see Remark \ref{gaps}).
+It is a straightforward consequence of Definition \ref{def:codice} that $C_{m}\supseteq C_{m'}$ when $m<m'$.
+If in $\B$ there is no monomial of $w$-degree $m+1$, then $\mathcal B_{m}=\mathcal B_{m+1}$ and there is only one code corresponding to $m$ and to $m+1$.
+For this reason we adopt the following \begin{convention} We will label a code after an integer $m$ if and only if $\B$ contains a monomial of $w$-degree $m+1$. \end{convention} Therefore, by Remark \ref{gaps}, we do not label a code after $m$ when either $m+1$ is a gap of the semigroup $\langle q,q+1\rangle$ or the only monomial $x^ry^s$ with $r\leq q$ and $w$-degree $m+1$ is a multiple of $xy^{q^2-q}$.